nikitavoloboev/data/docs/research/solving-problems.md

 I use [great tools](../sharing/my-workflow.md) to make the process of solving tasks as smooth/fast as possible.

 Know [how to effectively ask questions](asking-questions.md) so as to respect other people's time and maximize chances of getting a good answer.

+Often times I reach out to authors of certain libraries directly, sponsor them for their work and ask for help on my issue.
+GitHub sponsors are great for bringing attention to certain issues.

 ## 5. Optimize.
 Document.
 Share solution.